saucelabs/sauce-school/codelabs/Module4_SeleniumJava.md

-*   ** **Analyze and plan test suites, learning how to balance the size and maintainability (ability to check failed tests) against the amount of features you want to test, as well as the level of abstraction you want to use to make modular objects to use in your test suite
+*  Analyze and plan test suites, learning how to balance the size and maintainability (ability to modify large sets of tests) against the amount of features you want to test, as well as the level of abstraction you want to use to make modular objects to use in your test suite
 *   Learn about the different categories and types of tests.
 Understand which types of functional tests one uses Selenium for and how the different types and categories of tests are related
 *   Learn about _Root Level Hooks_ that handle the universal rules  `before() `and `after() `that all tests use, and that you can separate the common functionality that all tests use with these methods in a separate file (such as `BaseTest.java`) to be used with each test
 *   Understand how to create a file that configures a test environment, and how it is used with `BaseTest` and` BasePage` objects to create a template from which each test is built